-Holding executive leaders to account for the educational performance of the organisation and its pupils, and the
+Holding the Headteacher to account for the educational performance of the school and its pupils, and the performance management of staff

-Overseeing the financial performance of the organisation and making sure its money is well spent
+Overseeing the financial performance of the school and making sure its money is well spent

 Providers of health services - should co-operate with schools that are supporting children with a medical condition, including appropriate communication, liaison with school nurses and other healthcare professionals such as specialist and children's community nurses, as well as participation in locally developed outreach and training.
 Health services can provide valuable support, information, advice and guidance to schools, and their staff, to support children with medical conditions at school.